GhostZman/PythonWeek1/README.md

 3. Use the blank cells at the bottom of the notebook to experiment and write your own code.
 4. Open the [Week_1_Activities.ipynb](Week_1_Activities.ipynb) notebook.
 5. Try the activites to practice your new coding skills.

+---

+# Debugging Tips

+Check the [Debugging_Tips.md](Debugging_Tips.md) file for help with common Python errors, such as:
+ - Syntax errors (e.g., missing parentheses or quotes).
+  - Variable name mistakes (e.g., typos in variable names).

+---

+# FAQs

+**Q: What happens if I close my Codespace?**

+A: Your changes are automatically saved. when you reopen your Codespace, your work will still be there.

+**Q: Can I break the code?**

+A: You can't permanenty break anything!
+Experimenting is part of learning.

+**Q: Where can I ask for help?**

+A: Ask your instructor or check the [Debugging_Tips.md](Debugging_Tips.md) file for guidance.